 Will CBD Oil Show Positive in a Drug Test?

-With the rising popularity of CBD oil as a health and wellness supplement there’s an important question that many people don’t ask until it’s too late: will CBD Oil cause you to fail a drug test?
+With the rising popularity of CBD oil there’s an important question that many people don’t ask until it’s too late: will CBD Oil cause you to fail a drug test?

 An increasing number of employers are using random drug-screening to ensure that their staff isn’t impaired or taking illicit drugs.